-(1) Implementation of a documented fraud and abuse compliance program that includes administrative and management arrangements to guard against fraud and abuse.
-The compliance plan must designate staff responsibility for plan administration, and it must include clear goals and timeliness for employee education and distribution of policies to all key contractors and agents, and an evaluation component to measure effectiveness;

-(2) Monitoring for embezzlement or theft, underutilization of services, and claims submission and billing;

-(3) Submission of an annual report summarizing fraud and abuse activity for the previous year;

-(4) Prompt reporting of all instances of fraud and abuse;

-(5) Active monitoring for prohibited affiliations;

-(6) Disclosure to ODM of ownership and control information for the MCP;

-(7) Disclosure of information of persons convicted of crimes in accordance with 42 CFR 455.106;

-(8) Notification to ODM when an MCP denies credentialing to a provider for program integrity reasons;

-(9) Submission of statements to ODM certifying the accuracy, completeness and truthfulness of data that may affect MCP payment; and

-(10) Mailing Explanation of Benefits statements to a sample of consumers.
+- Implementation of a documented fraud and abuse compliance program that includes administrative and management arrangements to guard against fraud and abuse.
+The compliance plan must designate staff responsibility for plan administration, and it must include clear goals and timeliness for employee education and distribution of policies to all key contractors and agents, and an evaluation component to measure effectiveness; - Monitoring for embezzlement or theft, underutilization of services, and claims submission and billing; - Submission of an annual report summarizing fraud and abuse activity for the previous year; - Prompt reporting of all instances of fraud and abuse; - Active monitoring for prohibited affiliations; - Disclosure to ODM of ownership and control information for the MCP; - Disclosure of information of persons convicted of crimes in accordance with 42 CFR 455.106; - Notification to ODM when an MCP denies credentialing to a provider for program integrity reasons; - Submission of statements to ODM certifying the accuracy, completeness and truthfulness of data that may affect MCP payment; and - Mailing Explanation of Benefits statements to a sample of consumers.

-All MCP reports of fraud and abuse are shared with Ohio Medicaid's Fee-for-Service program staff and the Ohio Attorney General Office's Medicaid Fraud Control Unit (MFCU).
+• All MCP reports of fraud and abuse are shared with Ohio Medicaid's fee-for-service program staff and the Ohio AG's MFCU.

-In addition to the above activity, quarterly meetings are held that include program integrity staff from the MCPs, ODM, MFCU, and the State Auditor's Office.
+In addition to the above activity, quarterly meetings are held that include program integrity staff from the MCPs, ODM, MFCU, and AOS.
 During these meetings, information is shared and technical assistance is provided.
 These meetings assist the plans in pro-actively identifying and dealing with potential provider fraud and abuse issues.